BUSINESS DEVELOPMENT HIGHLIGHTS

 Easy peasy: like everything in Dashflow.

-January 2018: Indexation — the 4th type of lease event
+January 2018: Escalation — the 4th type of lease event

 UK leases often involve patterns of annual or other periodic increases.
 Until now users have needed to tap repeatedly on the Rent Review button so as to create multiple income events.
 Now users only need to tap just one button to create incremental income patterns that apply throughout the term of a lease.

-This new Indexation functionality is to be released in mid-February.
-Running indexation patterns in each lease profile simply involves setting a percentage increase that takes place regularly, often annually.
-The app allows users to set any likely frequency.
-It starts with fixed percentage increments, but will offer customised incremental patterns soon.
-The path is now set for inclusion of German indexation in the near future.
+This new escalation functionality is to be released in mid-February.
+Running escalation patterns in each lease profile simply involves setting a percentage increase that takes place regularly, often annually.
+The app allows users to set any likely frequency: e.g. quarterly, biannually, and offers fixed percentage increments.

 February 2018: Sync your personal devices